Join us for an adventure in flavor!

 Two mason jars full of green seasoning.

-For example, look at this heaping bottle of Green seasoning.
+Look at this heaping bottle of Green seasoning.
 It’s a Caribbean essential.
 This is a powerhouse of flavors coming from fresh herbs and aromatics, all bottled together.
 Everything fresh, vibrant and just screaming FLAVORS.
 This green bottle has different names going from island to island.
 Haitians may call it Epis.
 Purto Ricans or Cubans know it as their beloved sofrito or Recaito.
 That bottle might have plus or minus a few ingredients.
 But no Caribbean household ‘pot’ is complete without the generous presence of this green magic.
 This is what gives so much depth and flavor to their food.
 They literally use this in E-V-E-R-Y-T-H-I-N-G. Well then, if you want to jazz up that bland food a tad bit, let’s learn more about the green seasoning.
 This one comes from a special place in their heart…

 What is Green Seasoning?